halorgium/dm-salesforce/README.markdown

 dm-salesforce
 =============

-A gem that provides a Salesforce Adapter for DataMapper.
+A gem that provides a Salesforce Adapter for DataMapper 0.10.x.
+There are older versions of dm-salesforce specifically for 0.9.x.

 The wsdl is automatically converted into Ruby classes upon the first invocation of the dm-salesforce adapter.
 The classes in turn get